 After pouring hours, months, and even years of hard work into a manuscript, few things are as crushing as the rejection a writer receives when they are striving to become published.
 Yet, the truth is, some manuscripts don't even get read before they're tossed into the slush pile.
 Sometimes the reasons are obvious, and other times, not so much.
 But writers may be surprised how often the reasons could have been prevented.

 Here are some simple steps every writer can take to decrease the slush-pile odds.

-Many tools exist to help you craft believable and engaging characters.
-Below you’ll find some of the best I’ve encountered and a very helpful technique called the secret snapshot approach which can help you discover and reveal your character’s inner most self in a way which readers will love. (more…)
+Tools for Developing Characters Many tools exist to help you craft believable and engaging characters.
+Below you’ll find some of the best I’ve encountered and a very helpful technique called the secret snapshot approach which can help you discover and reveal your character’s inner most self in a way which readers will love.
+Sliding...
+Continue Reading →

 The fantasy genre is rich with imagined monsters, creatures, and beasts.
 Creations which haunt our dreams and make us walk that little bit faster after dark.
-This article will first look at a few of the more common monsters, and then will explore the methods to assist you in becoming the next Dr. Frankenstein.
+This article will first look at a few of the more common monsters before exploring ways to help you become Dr Frankenstein.

 So, you want to write a poem, but don’t know where to begin.
 Should it rhyme?
 Does it even have to rhyme?
 What about the different rules and poetry forms?
 Shrouded in more mystery than a school cafeteria lunch, it’s no wonder that writers can be somewhat hesitant to explore poetry.